ImperialCollegeLondon/safedata_validator/docs/index.md

 If you are planning to submit data, the  process in overview is:

-* Prepare your data following the formatting information.
+* Prepare your data following the formatting information on this site.
 * Go to the SAFE Project website and [Submit your dataset](https://www.safeproject.net/datasets/submit_dataset).
 * We will automatically validate the data formatting.
 * If the validation succeeds then we will publish it on Zenodo.